Learning Ordinal Response Policies in Rank-Based Stochastic Prize-Collecting Games: Experiments and Results

 \subsection{Training Results}

-Fig. \ref{fig:convergence}-(a) shows the training results for IPL, FORL, and parameter sharing (PS) methods in the Manhattan environment with dynamic prizes for a team of 5 agents.
-The policies trained using IPL were provided with the global-state vector (IPL-GS), FORL with the local information conditioned on the OR following Eq. \eqref{eq:local_obs} (FORL-OR), PS using both global and local information \ref{eq:local_obs} vectors, denoted by PS-GS, PS-OR, respectively.
-The OR-conditioned policies trained using FORL converged to almost the same total reward profile as IPL-GS, and PS-GS indicating that OR can indeed successfully encode the global state in prize-collecting games.
-Interestingly, parameter shared policies conditioned on the OR, PS-OR, significantly outperformed PS-GS, and also the shared policies conditioned on the global rank.
-While we do not show the training curve of the latter for clarity, we provide a quantitative comparison between the two on their generalizability in Fig. \ref{fig:generalizability}-(b).
+Fig.~\ref{fig:convergence}-(a) shows the training results for IPL, FORL, and parameter sharing (PS) methods in the Manhattan environment with dynamic prizes for a team of 5 agents.
+The policies trained using IPL were provided with the global-state vector (IPL-GS), FORL with the local observations conditioned on the OR according to Eq.~\eqref{eq:local_obs} (FORL-OR), PS using both global and local information vectors, denoted by PS-GS, PS-OR, respectively.
+The OR-conditioned policies trained using FORL converged to almost the same total reward profile as IPL-GS, and PS-GS: thus, indicating that OR can indeed successfully encode the global state in prize-collecting games, and serve as a strong inductive bias when global state observation is not feasible.

+The parameter shared policies conditioned on the OR (PS-OR), significantly outperformed PS-GS, and also the shared policies conditioned on the global rank.
+While we do not show the training curve of the latter for clarity, we provide a quantitative comparison between the two on their generalizability in Fig.~\ref{fig:generalizability}-(b).
 Generally, training methods where the parameters of the policy or the value function are shared among the agents tend to score higher total rewards compared to independent learning methods such as FORL, IPL, due to agents being able to reason about the others' policies symmetrically.
-In addition, state-aliasing lets the shared policy collect more experiences for the same OR across the agents leading to more exploration, and thus, better performances.
+In addition to that, the state-aliasing induced by the OR conditioning allows the shared policies to collect more experiences for the same OR across the agents leading to more exploration, and thus, better performances.

-Fig. \ref{fig:convergence}-(b) shows the training time for each method.
-Noticeably, our method takes much less training time to reach approximately the same total team-reward profile as PS-GS, and IPL, with a speed-up factors 1.56 and 2.2, to train for the same number of environment steps, and gradient descent iterations.
+Fig.~\ref{fig:convergence}-(b) shows the training time for each method.
+Noticeably, our method takes much less training time to reach approximately the same total team-reward profile as PS-GS, and IPL, with speed-up factors 1.56 and 2.2, to train for the same number of environment steps, and gradient descent iterations.